JoshCheek/atom-seeing-is-believing/README.md

 **rbenv** You need to set `RBENV_VERSION`, you can see what your it should be with `$ env | grep RBENV_VERSION`.
+If you don't have anything there, you can do `$ rbenv versions` to see a list of possibilities (remember, you need SiB installed for that Ruby).
+I recently set the value to `2.1.1` for someone, and set their `ruby-command` to `/Users/username/.rbenv/shims/ruby`, which worked correctly.

 **chruby** If you made your own wrapper above, you don't need to do anything here.
 Otherwise, chruby requires a lot of variables,